PGMacDesign/SiliCompressor/README.md

 2) Compressing a 5.00mb mp4 down to 2.50mb (50%) took 2456 milliseconds (2.5 seconds).
 This was also true when converting it down to 500kb (1% of total) so the total percent to compress to does not adjust the time taken for the compression to occur.

+It definitely takes longer to compress a longer video (duration) than a shorter video.

 If you are running an older device with less processing power, it may take longer whereas a newer device may convert faster.
 This is merely here as an example for reference.